wushi19/Ductv/react-native/readme.md

 Replace App.js from your own file <br>
-Download the rest of the file into your project directory
+Download the src file into your project directory